-The Matching activity is to make sure International Business is the right choice for you.
-How do we check this?
-By talking to you in a Skype interview.
-How does this work?
-You apply for the program, then we contact you about the interview.
-After the interview we email you with one of 3 possible results:1.
-Positive
+Matching is to make sure International Business at HAN is the right choice for you.
+How does it work?
+Apply for the program.
+After that we contact you about an online interview.
+After the interview we email you with 1 of 3 possible matching results:

 Congratulations!
-International Business seems to be a good match for you.2.
-Action required
+International Business seems to be a good match for you.

 You need to take some steps to prepare for your studies.
 By doing this, you increase your chances of success at HAN.
 The steps are not mandatory.
 They are recommendations, like working on your mathematics or talking to other students.
-Taking these steps is your own responsibility.3.
-Negative
+Taking these steps is your own responsibility.

 Apply in 7 steps

-Are you ready to enroll?
+Are you ready to enroll in International Business?
 Here we guide you through the 7 steps of the application process.